ojarsbuddy/bbo/club_onboarding.md

 The N/18 upgrade -- is it indeed working for us?

 The NAP red/black is done for invitational clubs but is not shown on Live For Clubs.

+## 2023.09.11

+GNT topics covered.

+Eight is Enough and Four is Enough discussion.

+Trying to get recruitment of lapsed members off the ground.

+Reach out to club@acbl.org to inquire about the remaining club championships.

+Go to the Zoom room for help from the ACBL.